ArefShojaei/Faker-api/README.md

 > Second step:

-After installing packages, then create ".env" file in root of the project and add these variables
+After installing packages, then create ".env" file in root of the project and puts this variable in the file
 ```bash
 APP_PORT = 3000
 ```